rcl-coding/tutorial-staticwebsite/lesson5.md

 }
 ```

-- Save the files and , preview the result in the browser
+- Save the files and , preview the result in the browser.

 ![new folder](img/js-gallery-controller.JPG)

 ### Gallery Navigation List

-In the script.js file, write a **function** to get access to the nav element in the gallery controller
+In the script.js file, write a **function** to get access to the navigation element in the gallery controller.

 ```javascript
 function getGalleryNavList()